 Y’all probably know by now that I love working with pallets.
 Each piece of wood tells a unique story and the dings and dangs add so much character to whatever we end up making.
 Some pieces are completely wonky and filled with holes and others are almost perfect.
 Pallet wood comes in all shapes and sizes so you kinda have to plan around that.
 We have a HUGE stockpile of pallets just waiting to be used in some project and lots of bits lying around that are beyond saving.
 They’re either full of nails that we couldn’t get out or as crooked as a politician.
-Those politically bent pieces usually end up in the fire or, if inspiration strikes, they make awesome little art works.
-These small decor bits were made using one of those political pallets.
+Those politically bent pieces usually end up in the fire or, if inspiration strikes, they make awesome little works of art.
+These small decor bits were made using one of those political pallets 😀

 We found the gorgeous tiles at a craft shop a while back and I originally thought I’d use them in a mosaic, but it never happened for some reason.
+If you don’t have any pretty tiles lying around you can always make your own with this tutorial.

 It’s not that obvious in the pic but the one end of the pallet piece is about 2 cm thicker than the other and it had tons of nails on the one side that we had to cut off because they were impossible to get out.